-The Channel data object contains application data read from or written to a specific channel buffer in the terminal.
+- Contents: - the Channel data object contains application data read from or written to a specific channel buffer in the terminal.

-The Channel data string shall be considered by the terminal as binary coded on 8 bits.
+- Coding: - the Channel data string shall be considered by the terminal as binary coded on 8 bits.

 8.54 Channel data length